Sairyss/domain-driven-hexagon/README.md

 A lot of people tend to do the same thing as before: create a separate folders for services, controllers etc and keep all the use-cases there.
 This is the same approach that makes navigation harder.

-Using this approach, every time something in service changes, we might have to go to another folder to change controllers, and then go to dtos folder to change the corresponding dto etc.
+Using this approach, every time something in a service changes, we might have to go to another folder to change controllers, and then go to dtos folder to change the corresponding dto etc.

 It would be more logical to separate every module by components and have all the related files close together.
 Now if a use-case changes, those changes are usually made in a single use-case component, not everywhere across the module.